tommywkc/OnlineCourseSystem/README.md

 # Online Course Management System

-A robust web application for managing online courses, built with Spring Boot and modern Java technologies.
+A web application for managing online courses, built with Spring Boot and Java technologies.

 ## Features